 - must be at least 8 and less than 18 years old; youth hunters age 15-17 must comply with all licensing requirements, but Class N or NN stamp not required (see page 44), - between the ages 8-14 must be accompanied by a licensed adult, who must also wear 400 square inches of blaze orange, may not hunt or possess implements for the taking of wildlife and must remain near enough to the youth to render advice and assistance.
-All accompanying adult nonresidents must possess a Class E license + CS/LE stamp.
+All accompanying adult nonresidents must possess a Class E license + CS/LE stamp or Class E-L license.